1978 Panamanian presidential election

 Indirect presidential elections were held in Panama on 11 October 1978, electing a new President of the Republic.

 In September 1978 Omar Torrijos announced that he would step down as Chief of Government when his six-year term expired in October but would remain Commander of the National Guard.
-On his recommendation, the National Assembly of Community Representatives elected Aristides Royo (a former minister of education and one of the Torrijos–Carter Treaties negotiators) president and Ricardo de la Espriella as Vice-President for a six-year term (1978–1984).
+On his recommendation, the National Assembly of Community Representatives elected Arístides Royo (a former minister of education and one of the Torrijos–Carter Treaties negotiators) president and Ricardo de la Espriella as Vice-President for a six-year term (1978–1984).

 Results

 Aftermath

 Commander of the National Guard Omar Torrijos was killed in an airplane crash on 31 July 1981.
 His death created a power vacuum and ended a 12-year "dictatorship with a heart," as Torrijos liked to call his rule.
 He was succeeded immediately as Guard commander by the chief of staff, Colonel Florencio Flores, a Torrijos loyalist.
-Although Flores adopted a low profile and allowed President Aristides Royo to exercise more of his constitutional authority, Royo soon alienated the Torrijos clique, the private sector, and the Guard's general staff, all of whom rejected his leadership style and his strongly nationalistic, anti-United States rhetoric.
+Although Flores adopted a low profile and allowed President Arístides Royo to exercise more of his constitutional authority, Royo soon alienated the Torrijos clique, the private sector, and the Guard's general staff, all of whom rejected his leadership style and his strongly nationalistic, anti-United States rhetoric.
 Royo had become the leader of leftist elements within the government, and he used his position to accuse the United States of hundreds of technical violations in the implementation of the canal treaties.
 The general staff considered the Guard to be the country's principal guarantor of national stability and began to challenge the president's political authority.
 Royo attempted to use the Democratic Revolutionary Party (PRD) as his power base, but the fighting between leftists and conservatives within the party became too intense to control.
 Meanwhile, the country's many and diverse political parties, although discontented with the regime, were unable to form a viable and solid opposition.

 After Torrijos' death, National Guard leaders forged a pact outlining an "agreement wherein they would take turns as presidents and commanders of the National Guard".

 Flores completed 26 years of military service in March 1982 and was forced to retire.
 He was replaced by his own chief of staff, General Rubén Darío Paredes, who considered himself to be Torrijos's rightful successor and the embodiment of change and unity.
 Without delay the new Guard commander asserted himself in Panamanian politics and formulated plans to run for the presidency in 1984.
 Many suspected that Paredes had struck a deal with Colonel Manuel Noriega, who had been the assistant chief of staff for intelligence since 1970, whereby Noriega would assume command of the Guard and Paredes would become president in 1984.
 Paredes publicly blamed Royo for the rapidly deteriorating economy and the pocketing of millions of dollars from the nation's social security system by government officials.
 In July 1982, growing labor unrest led to an outbreak of strikes and public demonstrations against the Royo administration.
 Paredes, claiming that "the people wanted change," intervened to remove Royo from the presidency.